Objects as Extreme Points: Experiments

 \subsection{State-of-the-art Comparisons}

 Table \ref{sota} shows the comparison results between EPP-Net and state-of-the-art detectors.
 We use multi-scale training with the shorter side of input images randomly resized from 640 to 800 and the longer side less than 1333.
-Test results are reported on the MS-COCO test-dev split.
+The training process follows the 2 $\times$ stratedgy in \cite{chen2019mmdetection}.
+Test results are reported on the MS-COCO test-dev split by uploading the detection results to the MS-COCO server.
 Our model achieves a substantial improvement with different backbones.
-Compared with anchor-based RetinaNet, our model achieves an improvement of 4.3\% in AP with backbone ResNeXt-101.
+Compared with anchor-based RetinaNet, our model achieves an improvement of 5.0\% in AP with backbone ResNeXt-101.
 EPP-Net also outperforms key-point-based detectors, CornerNet and ExtremeNet, with better accuracy and without the grouping process.
-Moreover, EPP-Net outperforms dense detector FCOS and achieves an AP of 45.1\% with the same backbone.
-Finally, the performance of the best model reaches 48.3\% AP with ResNeXt-101-DCN as the backbone.
+Moreover, EPP-Net outperforms FCOS by 1.0\% and achieves an AP of 45.8\% with ResNeXt-101.
+Finally, the performance of the best model reaches 50.3\% AP with ResNeXt-101-DCN as the backbone.